crossing my path Writings By

 I’m writing this at dawn from a campground named Hopeville, as the fog rolls off the pond and the cicadas’ nighttime drone becomes dotted with morning birdsongs.
 Seems like as auspicious a beginning as any.
 In two days I turn thirty-nine, and in eight days I begin my Acoustic Bicycle Tour – my attempt to turn a five-week, eighteen hundred mile bicycle ride into a kind of musical composition.

-Taylor Ho Bynum’s Navigation: An album with the scope of a novel by Richard Brody
+Taylor Ho Bynum’s Navigation: An album with the scope of a novel

 For all their sonic invention and rhythmic charge, the performances of “Navigation” have an essentially narrative feel, as if the combinations and improvisations reflected the musicians’ personal relations and dialectical negotiations.

-Taylor Ho Bynum: Notions of Inspiration by Josephine Reed
+Taylor Ho Bynum: Notions of Inspiration

 Cornetist Taylor Ho Bynum is one of the freshest and most innovative voices composing and playing music today.
 As a leader, collaborator, sideman, and composer, Ho Bynum continually pushes the outer boundaries of jazz, and his list of collaborators reads like a list of “who’s who” in the avant-garde music scene.